USCbiostats/rbootcamp/program.md

     b.
 Extended example of statistical computing with R (simulations).

-    c.  **Assignments**: (1) Read in some dataset using the read.table
-        > function, (2) Generate a subsample of 10% the data using the
-        > runif function and compute the mean of it.
-(3) Repeat yourself
-        > and draw a 1,000 samples of size 10% and, using the functions
-        > hist and abline, plot a histogram of the mean and draw a
-        > vertical line at the place where the total mean lives.

     **Readings**:

     a.
 Chapter 20 of "R programming for Data Science" (by Roger D. Peng) (download [here](https://bookdown.org/rdpeng/rprogdatascience/simulation.html))